humanitec/about/docs/roadmap.md

 Humanitec is sitting on a large amount of data and so has the potential to provide valuable insights about team performance.
 It would be relatively straightforward to measure time from “commit to production” for example.

 ## Past Quarters

+### Q1 2022

+#### Dependant Resources

+Some resources require inputs form other resources to be provisioned.
+For example, an "RDS Instance for MySQL" is needed in order to provision a `mysql` database or an "Azure Service Bus Namespace" might be needed in order to provision an `azure-service-bus-topic`.
+For more sophisticated setups, it might be necessary to provision underlying infrastructure which other resources will then depend on.
+It might also be necessary to inject common inputs into multiple resources (e.g. individual subscriptions for multiple workloads must all subscribe to the same topic).
+The feature will allow resource definitions to depend on resources defined by other resource definitions.

+#### App Details Page UI Update

+Following several months of user testing and customer feedback we are planning on introducing a number of changes to improve the usability, predictability and scalability of our UI.
+The focus lies on the App Details Page, the control centre of an App.
+We want to address issues related to interaction design, information hierarchy, status communication as well as aesthetics while touching on UI patterns which are likely to change the look and feel of the Humanitec UI as a whole.

+#### Increase Resource Driver Range And Flexibility

+Resource Drivers are used to provision things that are consumed by workloads.
+Most commonly this is infrastructure such as databases or dns.
+There are a growing number of drivers available out-of-the-box in Humanitec.
+In this quarter we aim to improve the flexibility and range of our driver offering.
+This includes adding generic drivers that work with templates and IaC as well as open-sourcing many of our drivers.
+We also plan to extend how drivers can be defined - allowing drivers to be defined in terms of other drivers.
+This should make it easier for ops teams to define good defaults to reuse within their teams.
+A comprehensive overview of the Humanitec driver ecosystem as well as its integration and contribution options will be published in a central hub on our website.

 ### Q4 2021